 where

 The corresponding decay width can be written as

-It should be noted that in some work of final state interaction formalism~\cite{Chen:2020eyu,Hsiao:2024szt}, the decay amplitude contains the form factor $F(t,m)=(\Lambda^2-m_K^2)/(\Lambda^2-t)$ for each strong vertices, which is introduced to compensate the off-shell effect of the exchanged particle at the vertices~\cite{Gortchakov:1995im}.
-In this work, we can contain the off-shell effect with $Q^2$-dependent strong coupling, such as $g_{D_s^\ast DK}(Q^2)$ and $g_{P_{ccs}\Xi_{cc}\bar{K}}(Q^2)$.
+It should be noted that in some works of the final state interaction formalism~\cite{Chen:2020eyu,Hsiao:2024szt}, the decay amplitude contains the form factor $F(t,m)=(\Lambda^2-m_K^2)/(\Lambda^2-t)$ for each strong vertex, which is introduced to compensate the off-shell effect of the exchanged particle at the vertices~\cite{Gortchakov:1995im}.
+In this work, we can obtain the strong coupling, such $g_{P_{ccs}\Xi_{cc}\bar{K}}$.
 We take the result of strong coupling $g_{D_s^\ast DK}(Q^2)$ with QCD sum rule formalism as follow~\cite{Yang:2024coj}: